Balex8888/BlockchainDFIT/README.md

 npm install
 ```

-- While within the server directory start ther server
-- App will be running on localhost:3001
+- Start ther server (while in the /server directory).
+App will be running on localhost:3001

 ```
 // Quick Start